g-wilson/s3-signedurl-browser/readme.md

 A command-line tool to that provides an interactive way to get signed S3 URLs for every object in a directory.

-Use case: you have 20 files in a directory in S3.
+Imagine you have 20 files in a directory in S3.
 The bucket is private.
 You want to share them with someone unauthenticated.

 S3 provides [pre-signed URLs](http://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) which can be used as temporary-use tokens for accessing objects.

 This tool can help you generate them with minimum fuss.

 ### Requirements